 CERTIFIED FINANCIAL PLANNER® Professional (CFP®)

 The CFP® designation reflects training across the core areas of financial planning, including retirement planning, tax considerations, estate planning, insurance analysis, investment management, and ethics.
-CFP® professionals serving clients in St. Petersburg, FL complete rigorous education, successfully pass a comprehensive examination, satisfy experience requirements, and adhere to continuing education and ethical obligations. -
+St. Petersburg, FL CFP® professionals complete extensive education, pass a comprehensive exam, meet experience requirements, and follow ongoing ethical and continuing education standards. -

 Accredited Investment Fiduciary® (AIF®)